Recidivism 102—Sexual Recidivism Stats by Various Studies – Compiled by Derek W. Logue of OnceFallen.com

 This report is a supplement to Once Fallen’s Recidivism 101 article.
 This chart only consists of raw data contained within the reports.

-A number of studies here are excluded primarily because they did not cover re-arrest/ reconviction rates, are studies from other countries, or were too vague to determine the numbers needed here.
+A number of valid recidivism studies have been excluded from this chart primarily because they did not cover re-arrest/ reconviction rates, are studies from other countries, or were too vague to determine the numbers needed here.
 This is thus not exhaustive, but is comprehensive of those American Recidivism studies with re-arrest or reconviction stats.

 |